Herbertkartel/alx-higher_level_programming/0x03-python-data_structures/README.md

-A function that removes all characters
+A function that removes all characters c and C from a string